idodov/pixoo64-media-album-art/README.md

 Transform your DIVOOM PIXOO64 into a dynamic visual companion with this script.
 It fetches and displays the album cover art of the currently playing track, enriching your musical experience.
 Additionally, it extracts useful data such as the artist's name and the dominant color from the album art, which can be leveraged for further automation in your Home Assistant environment.

-The script supports fallbacks using the Spotify API and MusicBrainz.
+The script supports fallbacks using APIs (Spotify/Discogs/Last.fm) or free services like MusicBrainz.
 If these methods fail, it will attempt to create AI-generated album art using [pollinations.ai](https://pollinations.ai/).
 This alternative AI-generated cover art is displayed when no album art is available or when using services like SoundCloud, where the script cannot fetch the image.
 It is also compatible with streaming radio stations and local files.

 ## Examples